awsdocs/amazon-ec2-user-guide/doc_source/ec2-fleet-configuration-strategies.md

 A *Spot Instance pool* is a set of unused EC2 instances with the same instance type, operating system, Availability Zone, and network platform\.
 When you create an EC2 Fleet, you can include multiple launch specifications, which vary by instance type, Availability Zone, subnet, and maximum price\.
 The fleet selects the Spot Instance pools that are used to fulfill the request, based on the launch specifications included in your request, and the configuration of the request\.
 The Spot Instances come from the selected pools\.

 An EC2 Fleet enables you to provision large amounts of EC2 capacity that makes sense for your application based on number of cores or instances, or amount of memory\.
 For example, you can specify an EC2 Fleet to launch a target capacity of 200 instances, of which 130 are On\-Demand Instances and the rest are Spot Instances\.
-Or you can request 1000 cores with a minimum of 2 GB of RAM per core\.
-The fleet determines the combination of Amazon EC2 options to launch that capacity at the absolute lowest cost\.

 Use the appropriate configuration strategies to create an EC2 Fleet that meets your needs\.